momahboobian/momahboobian/README.md

  ✌️ &emsp; Enjoy creating content and sharing knowledge <br/>
  ❤️ &emsp; Love to writing code and learning new features <br/>
 </p>

 <p style="font-size: 16px;">
-I a Full-Stack JavaScript Software engineer specialising in React.Js and Next.Js.
-I build bullet proof online user experiences using TypeScript and Test Driven Development.
+I am a Full-Stack JavaScript Software Developer and Video Engineer with a passion for exploring/learning new technologies and solving complex problems through strong communication and collaboration.
+I build bullet proof online user experiences using TypeScript and Test Driven Development.<br/>
 At heart I’m a technical problem solver with a creatives eye.
 This passion for technology inspired me to dive deep into web development through intensive bootcamps, where I honed my craft and learnt modern frameworks and tools.
 As a life-long learner, to me, the ever evolving nature of the web is an rewarding place to work.
 I worked in both creative content and technical.
 This experience expanded my expertise beyond coding to encompass; system design, product-focused development, strategic planning, user experience design and agile project delivery.